Alberta MP accused of sponsoring anti-abortion messaging in Vancouver bus ads

-Regardless of exactly how Garnett Genuis's Vancouver bus advertisement asking how there can be too many children was paid for, the Sherwood Park-Fort Saskatchewan MP well known for his vocal opposition to reproductive rights and the Conservative Party of Canada should both have some explaining to do.
+Regardless of exactly how Garnett Genuis' Vancouver bus advertisement asking how there can be too many children was paid for, the Sherwood Park-Fort Saskatchewan MP well known for his vocal opposition to reproductive rights, and the Conservative Party of Canada should both have some explaining to do.

 Genuis boasted about the appearance of the ad in a tweet yesterday, which was the first most people around his riding just east of Edmonton had heard about it.